CoInvestor/larahook/README.md

 * Compatibility with laravel 8+
 * It is now possible to return falsey values from listeners.
 * Multiple listeners can now be set at the same priority level without overwriting one another.
-* getListeners can now return listeners for a specified hook.
+* `getListeners` can now return listeners for a specified hook.
+Results will always be an array.
+* Caller information now includes file & line numbers.
+* `removeListener` and `removeListeners` methods.

 ---